Florida Launch

-The Florida Launch were a professional men's field lacrosse team based in Boca Raton, Florida.
+The Florida Launch were a professional men's field lacrosse team based in the Miami metropolitan area.
 They joined Major League Lacrosse (MLL) as an expansion team for the 2014 season until 2019.
 The team played its home games at Florida Atlantic University Stadium.
 The team was owned by Jim Davis, chairman of New Balance, an early investor in the MLL.

 Franchise history

 2014-2016: New beginnings

 In November 2013, MLL granted an expansion franchise to Palm Beach County, Florida for the 2014 MLL Season.
 The formation of the Launch coincides with the dissolution of the Hamilton Nationals, and former National players have become members of the inaugural Launch squad.
 Former Denver Outlaws assistant Stan Ross was named as the team's first coach.

 Ross faced his former team in the Launch's inaugural game on Saturday, April 26, 2014 in their home opener.
 The Launch lost their first game to the Outlaws 14-10.
 Josh Amidon scored the first goal in franchise history.
 The team's first victory came in their second game, an 11-8 win over the Charlotte Hounds.

 After coaching the Launch to a combined 13-29 record over their first three seasons, Ross resigned on November 17, 2016.
 Tom Mariano, former assistant coach for the Chesapeake Bayhawks, was announced his replacement on December 7.